 - Polyurethane adhesives

 However, this is our definition of structural adhesives.
-You may hear cyanoacrylates, anaerobic adhesives or hot melt glues labelled as structural adhesives too.
-For the purpose of this article, we will focus on the four we mentioned above.
+MS polymer adhesives are semi-structural adhesives as they aren’t able to achieve strengths high enough to become structural.
+You may also hear cyanoacrylates, anaerobic adhesives or hot melt glues labelled as structural adhesives.
+For the purpose of this article, we will focus on the three we mentioned above.

 Epoxy adhesives (epoxies)